Lestari Awards 2026

 Waste Management

-Recognizing an organization which has implemented innovative methods that successfully improves reduction, recycling and reuse of solid waste as well as responsible waste disposal.
+Recognizing an organization which has implemented innovative methods that successfully improve reduction, reuse, and recycling of solid waste, as well as responsible waste disposal.

 GRI Indicative Reference: